rosielangello/digitalframeworks-summer2017/my_data_is_too_big_for_excel.md

 HOW: On a Mac:

-a) Save the dataset in a location you can easily find WITH NO SPACES IN THE FILENAME.
+1. Save the dataset in a location you can easily find WITH NO SPACES IN THE FILENAME.
-b) On a mac, open a terminal window (you can do this by searching for `terminal`)
+2. On a mac, open a terminal window (you can do this by searching for `terminal`)
-c) Navigate to the directory containing your data (this is beyond the scope of this lesson, see tktk to learn more about how to do that)
+3. Navigate to the directory containing your data (this is beyond the scope of this lesson, see tktk to learn more about how to do that)
-d) Type `head datafilename` (where datefilename is the name of your actual data file).
+4. Type `head datafilename` (where datefilename is the name of your actual data file).
-e) Bonus skill: if 10 lines is not quite enough (or too much!), you can add the option -n followed by the number of lines you want.
+5. Bonus skill: if 10 lines is not quite enough (or too much!), you can add the option -n followed by the number of lines you want.
 So for example, if I want to see 15 lines of a file called `rachels_awesome_data.csv`, I would type `head rachels_awesome_data -n 15`
-f) Extra bonus skill: `tail` does the same thing as head, except for the last 10 lines.
+6. Extra bonus skill: `tail` does the same thing as head, except for the last 10 lines.

 On a PC: tktktk